 What is Revision Total Knee Replacement?

-Revision total knee replacement is a specialized surgery that involves replacing a failing knee implant with a new prosthetic.
+Revision total knee replacement surgery is a specialized surgery that involves replacing a failing knee implant with a new prosthetic.
 Unlike the initial knee replacement surgery, which is a straightforward procedure, revision surgery presents additional challenges, including:

 - Scar Tissue Build-Up: Over time, excess scar tissue may form around the knee joint, complicating the removal of the old implant.